What Is an IP Address? Functions, Types, and Versions

 How IP addresses are used in email marketing

 Every email is sent through an IP address.
 Internet service providers (ISPs) assign a score to a sender's IP based on factors like the quality of the emails, frequency of emails sent, and recipients' interactions.
-This score is known as the sender's email reputation or IP reputation.
+This score is known as the IP reputation.

 If your IP reputation is consistently bad, you may even be added to blacklists.
 These lists consist of suspicious and malicious IP addresses.
 If any emails are sent through these, they’re instantly blocked by the email clients.
 On the contrary, emailing from a trusted IP address is more likely to reach the recipient's inbox.